Install with Flatpak (Linux only)

 EdiTidE can be run directly from the sources.

-This is mostly useful for the app developpers, to run the very last unreleased versions.
+This is mostly useful for the app developers and contributors, to test the very last unreleased versions.

 Check where your Python user-site is located: